Make your supply chain strategy-driven by balancing the triangle of service, cost and cash

 Tony Heldreth, VP Supply Chain, Owens Corning

-Dr Bram DeSmet is the Managing Director of Solventure, where he helps global production and retail organizations with strategy, supply chain and operations.
-He is Adjunct Professor in Operations and Supply Chain Management at Vlerick Business School in Belgium.
+Dr Bram DeSmet is the CEO of Solventure where he helps global production and retail organizations in the domain of Strategy, Supply Chain and Operations.
+He is a Professor in Operations & Supply Chain Management at Vlerick Business School, Belgium.

 You will need to sign up or login as a registered academic to request inspection copies.